thobiast/pcof/README.md

-Help on module pcof:

-NAME
-    pcof - Python Collection Of Functions
+# pcof - Python Collection Of Functions

+## Prerequisites

+All functions were tested using Python version 3.

+## pydoc - Module documentation

 DESCRIPTION
     This module has a collection of many small generic useful functions.